-BIO files Amicus Brief in Acorda Therapeutics, Inc. v.
-Roxane Laboratories, Inc., U.S. Court of Appeals for the Federal Circuit
+BIO files Amicus Brief in Patent Case Acorda Therapeutics, Inc. v.
+Roxane Laboratories, Inc. (U.S. Court of Appeals for the Federal Circuit)

-Patenting of improvements over time leads to a cascade of overlapping patent terms of increasingly narrow scope.
-Thus, a patent covering an improved therapy or a new use of a known drug often issues in an intellectual property landscape that includes an earlier patent which may dominate the improvement.
-In obviousness challenges to such improvement patents, such as those at issue in this appeal, evidence of secondary considerations (e.g., commercial success, failure of others, long-felt but unmet need) is often used to demonstrate nonobviousness of the improvement invention.
+Patenting of improvements over time leads to a cascade of overlapping patent terms with increasingly narrow scope.
+Thus, a patent covering an improved therapy, or a new use of a known drug, often includes an earlier patent, which may dominate the improvement.
+In obviousness challenges to such improvement patents, such as those at issue in this appeal, evidence of secondary considerations is often used to demonstrate non-obviousness of the improvement invention.

 The district court and others have relied on Merck & Co. v.
 Teva Pharm.
 USA, Inc., 395 F.3d 1364 (Fed.
 Cir.
 2005), rehearing en banc denied, 405 F.3d 1338 (Fed.
 Cir.
 2005), to discount to the point of irrelevance the probative value of such objective evidence when a patentee also held dominating patent rights.

 BIO is concerned the development and commercialization of important therapeutic improvements will be disincentivized if a party’s dominating patent rights are permitted automatically to eliminate the probative value of objective evidence of non-obviousness.